sapphi-red/portfolio/src/blog/increasing-vites-potential-with-the-environment-api.md

 Examples are [the middleware feature](https://nextjs.org/docs/app/building-your-application/rendering/edge-and-nodejs-runtimes) added to Next.js in 2022 and the ability to specify a runtime for each page that exists in [Next.js](https://nextjs.org/docs/app/api-reference/file-conventions/route-segment-config#runtime) and [SvelteKit](https://kit.svelte.dev/docs/adapter-vercel#deployment-configuration).
 These features require the generation of separate bundles to run parts of the application in different locations or runtimes.

-However, Vite assumed only a bundle for the browser and a bundle for SSR.
-Moreover, the bundle for SSR was assumed to run only in Node.js.
+However, Vite assumed only one bundle for the browser and one bundle for SSR.
+Moreover, the bundle for SSR was assumed to run only on Node.js.

 ## Current Vite internal structure and changes in the Environment API

 To explain what it means that Vite only assumed them, I'll show you the current internal structure of Vite.
-I'll focus only on the development step from here on, because the build step does not involve runtimes other than Node.js.
+From here on, I'll only focus on the development step, because the build step does not involve runtimes other than Node.js.

 To begin with, in the case where the code is to be executed only in the browser without SSR, the structure looks like this.